-Bladder control or pelvic floor exercises for women are important to support pelvic organs, particularly after childbirth.
-It’s well known that incontinence affects 1 in 3 women, and pelvic floor exercises are the first line of treatment.
+Bladder control exercises, or kegels, for women are important to support pelvic organs, particularly after childbirth.
+It’s well known that incontinence affects 1 in 3 women, and kegels are the first line of treatment.
 But even when instructed on how to do Kegels, many women struggle to do them correctly and consistently.
-For those who need a refresher on pelvic floor exercises, check out this guide on how to do Kegels.
+For those who struggle with kegels this page is for you; for the basics check out this guide on how to do Kegels.

 I know how to do Kegels, but I’m still not seeing results.
 What now?